Inquest into tasering death of 95-year-old Clare Nowland with dementia in aged care

 Key details reported by multiple sources:

-• Kristian White was found guilty of manslaughter in the NSW Supreme Court in November 2024 and sentenced to a two-year community correction order with 425 hours of community service
+- White was found guilty of manslaughter in a NSW Supreme Court jury trial in November 2024 and sentenced to a two-year community correction order with 425 hours of community service

-• White discharged his taser after saying 'nah, bugger it' during a two-minute and 40-second encounter where Nowland was holding a steak knife against her walker
+- White deployed his taser after a three-minute exchange with Nowland, who was holding a steak knife against her walker

-• The inquest will focus on systemic issues, including dementia training for aged care staff, police, and emergency services, and potential recommendations to prevent similar incidents
+- The inquest focuses on systemic issues, including dementia training for aged care staff, police, and emergency services

-• White was removed from the NSW Police Force after the manslaughter trial in December 2024 and later dropped an appeal to regain his position
+- White was removed from the NSW Police Force after the manslaughter trial in December 2024

 Points of Difference